humaine-anac/utils-js/README.md

-# repository
+# @humaine/utils

-A template repository
+A utility library for the HUMAINE applications.

 ## Setup